speakpython/speakpythonBlog/artificial-intelligence/_posts/2023-03-09-tic-tac-toe-human-vs-machine.md

     return False
 ```

-- The function checks if any of the sub-lists in `wining_pattern` is a _subset of moves_, which means the player has achieved a winning combination.
+- The function checks if any of the sub-lists in `winning_pattern` is a _subset of moves_, which means the player has achieved a winning combination.
 If a _winning combination_ is found, the function returns `True`, otherwise it returns `False`.

 <br/>